 So I personally prefer to water arrangements of this sort especially arrangements where I’ve mounted the soil in the center with a syringe because it makes it so much easier to control where the water goes and how much you’re giving it.
 I’m sure you’re a lot less likely to create a mess with the soil and have soil coming out over the sides of the pot and it also allows you to control how much water you’re giving each individual plant.
 So maybe you can direct a little less water toward the roots of the cactus and a little bit more water toward the roofs of the succulents.
 So, like I said with regular maintenance and grooming I shouldn’t have to worry about any major repotting of this arrangement for about a year.

 So that’s it you guys.
 I hope you enjoyed this video.
 I hope you liked seeing all these succulents come together.
 It’s such a fun project to do in the winter time.
 Hope you guys are having a good one and we will see you in the next video bye.
 [Music]

 Our Summary: So now you know how to make a succulent arrangement with a variety of plants.
 The different possibilities are endless.
 Never be afraid to experiment with different plants and the placement of them inside your container.
 If you do not like how it looks you can always move some of them around, take some out or add new plants to the arrangement.

 In addition to some unidentified cactus here are the plants Laura uses in this arrangement.

 - ‘String of Pearls’ – Senecio

 - ‘Peruvian Old Man Cactus’ – Espostoa lanata

 - Sempervivum calcareum

 A succulent fertilizer is mentioned in the video but we actually recommend a different one.
-See our article on the Best Succulent Fertilizer or go straight to our shop to buy succulent fertilizer online.
+See our article on the Best Succulent Fertilizer.